PeryShahar/song-list/README.md

 - Monorepo: I haven't had the opportunity to implement a monorepo myself, so I wanted to challenge myself and give it a try.

+- Create React App: For creating my React application, I ultimately opted to use 'npx create-react-app.'
+While I acknowledge that it's been around for a while, I preferred its simplicity.
+React's documentation suggests alternative options like Next, Remix, or Vite, which are considered meta-frameworks.

 - ORM: I opted for TypeOrm because it's familiar to me, but I'm considering exploring Prisma as well.

 - Data Fetching: There are various methods to fetch data, ranging from AJAX requests to using libraries like Fetch, Axios, and React Query, which builds upon these.
-I decided to use React Query, even though it may seem a bit magical, as it's sufficient for simpler applications.
+I decided to use axios, as it's sufficient for simpler applications.

 - Postgres: Although I lacked prior experience with it, I chose to use this database.
 My motivation was to learn new commands, and it aligns with the database you all are using.